aertslab/arboreto/docs/lcb.rst

 * ``dask-worker tcp://10.118.224.134:8786 --nprocs 24 --nthreads 1``

     Spins up 24 worker processes with 1 thread per process.
-For Arboretum, it is recommended to always set ``--nthreads 1``.
+For Arboreto, it is recommended to always set ``--nthreads 1``.

     In this case we have chosen 24 processes because we planned to use only half